At SVC, we're not big on policies, procedures, or paperwork. Still, there are a few rules of the road we'd like everyone who comes here to know about.

 SVC may, on occasion, cancel a class due to insufficient enrollment.
 Students will be notified as soon as possible when a class is cancelled, and will receive a full refund of all fees for cancelled classes.

-You may also receive a partial refund of your tuition if you drop a class or your enrollment is terminated by SVC due to lack of progress or disciplinary problems.
+You may receive a partial refund of your tuition if you drop a class or your enrollment is terminated by SVC due to lack of progress or disciplinary problems.
 In these cases, this is the schedule for determining the amount of your refund:

 Cancellation and Refund Policy for Classes: